HabibSlim/DistDNNs/README.md

 - `-lambda`: Value of the lambda parameter (integer, divided by 100).

-# Main references
+## References
 1. [Ben-Nun et al., 2018] Demystifying parallel and distributed deep learning: An in-depth concurrency analysis
-2. [Ericson et al., 2017] On the Performance of Network Parallel Training in Artificial Neural Networks
+2. [Ericson et al., 2017] On the performance of network parallel training in artificial neural networks
+3. [Han Xiao et al., 2017] Fashion-MNIST: a novel image dataset for benchmarking machine learning algorithms.